 When the signs and symptoms of a stroke or impending stroke are missed, ignored, or improperly responded to by doctors, urgent care facilities, and hospitals, the patient loses the chance for a good recovery.

-Attorneys Shana De Caro and Michael Kaplen have spent the last 35 years safeguarding the legal rights of patients who have suffered injury due to medical malpractice.
+Attorneys Shana De Caro and Michael Kaplen have devoted over 35 years safeguarding the legal rights of patients who have suffered injury due to medical malpractice.
 Upon taking your case, they will carefully review your hospital and medical records and radiological studies to uncover answers to these important questions:

 At De Caro & Kaplen, LLP, our goal is to obtain a recovery that includes all the losses you’ve suffered, including lost wages and earning potential, current and future medical and rehabilitation expenses, and even emotional distress.